 ARNOVA is committed to operating in furtherance of its tax-exempt purposes and in compliance with all applicable laws, rules and regulations, including those concerning accounting and auditing, and prohibits fraudulent practices by any of its Board members, officers, employees, or volunteers.
 This policy outlines a procedure for employees to report actions that an employee reasonably believes violates a law, or regulation or that constitutesfraudulent accounting or other practices.
-This policy applies to any matter which is related toARNOVA's business and does not relate to private acts of an individual not connected to thebusiness of ARNOVA.
+This policy applies to any matter which is related to ARNOVA's business and does not relate to private acts of an individual not connected to the business of ARNOVA.

 If an employee has a reasonable belief that an employee or ARNOVA has engaged in any action that violates any applicable law, or regulation, including those concerning accountingand auditing, or constitutes a fraudulent practice, the employee is expected to immediately report such information to the Executive Director.
-If the employee does not feel comfortable reporting the information to the Executive Director, the employee is expected to report the information to the Executive Director.
-Treasurer or another member of the expectation is expected to report the information to the Executive Director.
+If the employee does not feel comfortable reporting the information to the Executive Director, the employee is expected to report the information to the President, Treasurer or another member of the governing Board.